-If your doctor recommends a blood test, Treatment Room reception will make an appointment with the phlebotomy clinic.
+If your doctor recommends a blood test, a Treatment Room Patient Coordinator will make an appointment with the phlebotomy clinic.
 Please remember to bring your blood test form with you to the clinic, or the phlebotomist will not know what blood samples to take.
 Blood tests have to be done before 12 noon or they will miss the transport that takes them to the hospital.

 New Patient Screening